sarthakseth947/Travel-and-Entertainment-search/README.md

 # What are we doing?
 - Using PHP and Javascript to search for places near a given vicinity by using Google places API.
-- Utilized Google and Yelp API along with other parameters (keyword, Distance etc.) to get reviews, Images, ratings and directions and display the search results.
+- Utilized Google API along with other parameters (keyword, Distance etc.) to get reviews, Images, ratings and directions and display the search results.
 - The results will be displayed in both tabular format and charts format

 # How to use?